Aníbal Sánchez

-Aníbal Alejandro Sánchez Jr. ([aˈniβal ˈsantʃes]; born February 27, 1984) is a Venezuelan professional baseball pitcher who is a free agent.
-He made his Major League Baseball (MLB) debut in 2006 with the Florida Marlins and has also played for the Detroit Tigers, Atlanta Braves and Washington Nationals.
+Aníbal Alejandro Sánchez Jr. ([aˈniβal ˈsantʃes]; born February 27, 1984) is a Venezuelan former professional baseball pitcher.
+He made his Major League Baseball (MLB) debut in 2006 with the Florida Marlins and also played for the Detroit Tigers, Atlanta Braves, and Washington Nationals.
 On September 6, 2006, in his 13th career Major League start, Sánchez pitched a no-hitter against the Arizona Diamondbacks.

 Career

 Boston Red Sox

 Sánchez was signed by the Boston Red Sox as an international free agent in 2001.
 After playing in the Venezuelan Summer League for two seasons, Sánchez suffered an elbow injury that required surgery to move his elbow ligament, causing him to miss the entire 2003 season.

 In the following year, he returned to the mound, this time making his debut on American soil with the short-season Single-A Lowell Spinners.
 In 15 starts, Sánchez posted a 3–4 record with a 1.77 earned run average (ERA), and by the end of the year was widely considered one of Boston's top pitching prospects.
 After the 2004 season, Baseball America named Sánchez Boston's fifth-best prospect, behind shortstop Hanley Ramírez, outfielder Brandon Moss, and pitchers Jonathan Papelbon and Jon Lester.
 By 2006, Ramírez, Papelbon, and Lester had all played in the majors; Moss was selected as the Portland Sea Dogs most valuable player in 2006.

 2005 saw the young prospect starting the season off in Wilmington, Boston's High-A ball affiliate.
 After posting a 6–1 record with a 2.40 ERA, receiving a selection for the All-Star Futures Game, and making the Carolina League All-Star team, he was promoted to the Double-A Portland Sea Dogs.
 Sánchez got off to a hot start there, but tired toward the end of the season, creating some concern about his durability.
 Still, Sánchez put up a 3.45 ERA over 11 starts in his first year in Double-A; at 21 years old, he was still one of the youngest players in his league.